Table of Contents

 By way of summarizing, let me read you another quote from Campbell:

-The descent of the Occidental sciences from the heavens
+The descent of the Occidental sciences from

 to the earth